oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 3 JADN Types
 JADN core types are defined in terms of the characteristics they provide to applications.
 For example, the Map type does not guarantee that elements will not be reordered.
 An application that implements Map using an order-preserving variable type must interoperate with applications that do not preserve element order.
-* An application that uses JADN types MUST exhibit the behavior specified in Table 3-1.
-Applications MAY use any programming language data types or mechanisms that exhibit the required behavior.

 ###### Table 3-1.
 JADN Types